-Our Session has made the decision to pause in-person worship through January 24, with resumption on January 31, pending another assessment of the current state of the pandemic.
+Our Session has made the decision to resume in-person worship on January 31, with further in-person services pending another assessment of the current state of the pandemic.

 We will continue to improve the full, pre-recorded, online Service on YouTube and Facebook for those choosing to join from home.